 Charles B. Palmer is a managing partner of Michael Best & Friedrich’s Waukesha office, and a member of the Employment Relations Practice Group.
 Chuck is the author of WMC’s Wisconsin Workers’ Compensation Law: A Handbook for Employers.

 Denise Greathouse, Michael Best & Friedrich’s attorney practicing in IL and WI.
 She represents management exclusively in a full range of labor and employment matters.

 Chris Reader, Director of Health & Human Resources Policy, Wisconsin Manufacturers & Commerce (WMC).
 Chris works with lawmakers and state agencies to advance pro-growth reforms in a number of policy areas including employment law, unemployment insurance, worker’s compensation, education, workforce development, health care and telecommunications.

 Janet Metzger, Executive Director, Wisconsin Safety Council.
-She has extensive experience in performance management, training and development in addition to being a professional speaker.
+She has extensive experience in performance management, training and development.
 Janet joined WSC in 2017 having previous succession planning and recruitment of top talent skills.
 As a certified coach, she is an inspirational leader and has managed hundreds of team members.